Stories from the Are You series:

 “Why do we enter a space?
 We are there to have an experience.
 Our experience must be a whole experience.”
-The famous Young shot a beatific gaze round his audience.
-Kuaia Bodmin-Hodges backed away from the presence, rather than interrupt the flow by introducing Gabriel.
+The famous Young shot round his audience a beatific beam.
+Kuaia Bodmin-Hodges backed away from the presence, rather than interrupt the flowing liquid by introducing Gabriel.

 “This space.”
-Young made an arc with his empty glass.
-The ice clinked.
+Young made an arc with his empty glass, clinking ice.
 “Is not seen to its best advantage.
 My idea had been to have only one bench.
 My work does not ask for more than one observer.
 I design with an ideal of the Observer in mind.
 People are a distraction.”

-“A doorknob,” Young went on.
-“As I go about here and there, I am summoned by powerful connections—wrought by forgotten masters, burnished by centuries of human touch, secreted in unworthy places.
+“A doorknob, let’s say,” Young went on.
+“As I go about here and there, I am summoned by powerful connections―wrought by forgotten masters, burnished by centuries of human touch, secreted in unworthy places.
 I am quite willing to obtain what my work demands.
 I have done so.
 I envision each room a dialectic, a philosophical discourse, the old speaking to the new…”